-• Enabling security operations through our Cortex security offerings.
-These include Cortex XDR for prevention, detection, and response platforms to stop modern security attacks, Cortex XSOAR for security orchestration, automation, and response ("SOAR"), Expanse for attack surface management ("ASM").
+• Delivering the next generation of endpoint security, vulnerability management, security analytics and automation solutions through our Cortex portfolio.
+These include our industry-leading Cortex XDR to prevent, detect, and respond to complex cybersecurity attacks, Cortex XSOAR for security orchestration, automation, and response ("SOAR"), Cortex Xpanse for attack surface management ("ASM") and Cortex Data Lake allowing our customers to collect and analyze large amounts of context-rich data across endpoints, networks, and clouds.
+We have also recently announced the limited availability of Cortex XSIAM, our broader security intelligence and automation platform to deliver on the vision of autonomous security operations.
 These products are delivered as software or SaaS subscriptions.

-Threat Intelligence and Security Consulting:
+Threat Intelligence and Security Consulting (Unit 42):

-• Enabling security teams with up to date threat intelligence and deep cybersecurity expertise; before, during and after attacks through our Unit 42 threat research and security consulting team.
+• Enabling security teams with up-to-date threat intelligence and deep cybersecurity expertise before, during and after attacks through our Unit 42 threat research and security consulting team.
 Unit 42 offers incident response, risk management, board advisory and proactive cybersecurity assessment services.

-For the third quarter of fiscal 2021 and 2020, total revenue was \$1.1 billion and \$869.4 million, respectively, representing year-over-year growth of 23.5%.
+For the third quarter of fiscal 2022 and 2021, total revenue was \$1.4 billion and \$1.1 billion, respectively, representing year-over-year growth of 29.1%.
 Our growth reflects the increased adoption of our portfolio, which consists of product, subscriptions, and support.
 We believe our portfolio will enable us to benefit from recurring revenues as we continue to grow our installed end-customer base.
-As of April 30, 2021, we had end-customers in more than 170 countries.
-Our end-customers represent a broad range of industries including education, energy, financial services, government entities, healthcare, Internet and media, manufacturing, public sector, and telecommunications, and include some of the largest Fortune 100 and Global 2000 companies in the world.
+As of April 30, 2022, we had end-customers in over 170 countries.
+Our end-customers represent a broad range of industries, including education, energy, financial services, government entities, healthcare, Internet and media, manufacturing, public sector, and telecommunications, and include almost all of the Fortune 100 companies and a majority of the Global 2000 companies in the world.
 We maintain a field sales force that works closely with our channel partners in developing sales opportunities.
-We use a two-tiered, indirect fulfillment model whereby we sell our products, subscriptions, and support to our distributors, which, in turn, sell to our resellers, which then sell to our end-customers.
+We primarily use a two-tiered, indirect fulfillment model whereby we sell our products, subscriptions, and support to our distributors, which, in turn, sell to our resellers, which then sell to our end-customers.

-Our product revenue was \$288.9 million, or 26.9% of total revenue, for the third quarter of fiscal 2021, representing year-over-year growth of 2.8%.
+Our product revenue grew to \$351.5 million, or 25.3% of total revenue, for the third quarter of fiscal 2022, representing year-over-year growth of 21.7%.
 Product revenue is generated from sales of our appliances, primarily our ML-Powered Next-Generation Firewall, which is available in a number of form factors, including as physical, virtual, and containerized appliances.
 Our ML-Powered Next-Generation Firewall incorporates our PAN-OS operating system, which provides a consistent set of capabilities across our entire network security product line.
-Our products are designed for different performance requirements throughout an organization, ranging from our PA-220, which is designed for small organizations and remote or branch offices, to our top-of-the-line PA-7080, which is designed for large-scale data centers and service provider use.
+Our products are designed for different performance requirements throughout an organization, ranging from our PA-410, which is designed for small organizations and remote or branch offices, to our top-of-the-line PA-7080, which is designed for large-scale data centers and service provider use.
 The same firewall functionality that is delivered in our physical appliances is also available in our VM-Series virtual firewalls, which secure virtualized and cloud-based computing environments, and in our CN-Series container firewalls, which secure container environments and traffic.